epi2me-labs/wf-cas9/docs/quickstart.md

 to see the options for the workflow.

 ### Workflow inputs:
-* Folder of fastq reads.
+* Folder of FASTQ reads.
 * Genome reference file.
 * Target BED file with 4 columns:
   * chromosome